 WHAT IT IS

 For years we’ve heard from members that they are looking for someone who could help advance their plays to the next level of development with an objective analysis of the work – not dramaturgs, per se, as you might experience in a production setting, but rather a skilled writer/director/actor who has practical hands-on experience consulting with writers on sharpening structure, dialogue, character development, theatricality, dramatic conflict and strengthening intent.
-The Plays in Progress (PIP) program is designed to address those very needs and is available to any past or present student of the Dramatists Guild Institute.
+The Plays in Progress (PIP) program is designed to address those very needs.

 CAN I SUBMIT A MUSICAL?